Nevada Sexual Assault

 Universities and colleges tried to adjudicate these cases under the new rules, but if you wouldn’t trust them to handle a murder case, why would you trust them to find guilt in a sexual assault case?
 The results were disastrous for many innocent students and recently, the issue has been raised by the new Dept. of Education Secretary Besty DeVos.

-If you or a loved one is accused of sexual assault on campus, contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+If you or a loved one is accused of sexual assault on campus, contact the Las Vegas criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation.

 What are the penalties for committing sexual assault?

 The penalties are as harsh as they come for committing a crime short of murder.
 Some would say that the penalties for murder would be preferable to those for sexual assault.
 The crime is a category A felony and is punished differently depending on the age of the victim and whether there was substantial bodily harm to the victim.
 However, under all circumstances, the person will be required to register as a sexual offender under NRS 179D.460 and will be subject to lifetime supervision under NRS 176.0931.

 If substantial bodily harm results, the judge will decide whether to sentence the defendant to life in prison without parole or life in prison with parole eligibility after 10 years.
 If no substantial bodily harm results then the penalty is life in prison with parole eligibility after 10 years.
 Those penalties are superseded if the crime was committed against a child under the age of 16 years of age.

 If substantial bodily harm results to the child under 16, then the penalty is life without the possibility of parole, if not then life in prison with parole eligibility after 25 years.
 If the child is under 14 years old and no substantial bodily harm results, then the punishment is life in prison with parole eligibility after 35 years.